Mark Mori: Building Bombs

 Mori's first documentary film Building Bombs had a limited theatrical release in 1989.
 It was nominated for a 1990 Academy Award and was re-released in 1991.
 Mori produced and directed the film with Susan J. Robinson.
 Narrated by Jane Alexander, the film documents the Savannah River Plant nuclear bomb factory in Aiken, South Carolina which was used to make vast quantities of fissile material for the United States nuclear arsenal.
+Building Bombs was restored by the Academy Film Archive and re-released in 2024.

 Blood Ties: The Life and Work of Sally Mann

 Blood Ties: The Life and Work of Sally Mann is a 1994 short subject documentary film directed by Steven Cantor.
+Mori was the Executive Producer on the film.
 It was nominated for an Academy Award for Best Documentary Short Subject.